Can You Change Your Personality?

 That said, personality changes can still occur depending on new life experiences.
 People who have experienced severe emotional trauma or life-changing events can experience significant personality changes as well.
 Even the kind of social roles we take on can change personality.
 First-time parents or people heavily invested in new jobs can find themselves becoming more conscientious as their new responsibilities force them to change how they think, feel, and behave in general.
 People in new romantic relationships can find themselves becoming more conscientious about their partners' well-being as their perspective on the world changes.
 As our lives change, so do our personalities.

 For that matter, simply growing older can mean significant personality changes.
 As we become more mature, we (usually) become more agreeable, conscientious, and develop greater emotional stability.
-Growing more comfortable with our sense of self, our personality can change as well to match how we see ourselves.
-With this in mind, many different treatment methods aimed at dealing with personality disorders such as antisocial or histrionic personality disorder usually involves teaching patients how to alter destructive personality patterns.
-These personality patterns are often extremely difficult to change but it typically depends on how motivated people are to try.
+As we grow more comfortable with our sense of self, our personality can change as well to match how we see ourselves.
+With this in mind, many different treatment methods aimed at dealing with personality disorders such as antisocial or histrionic personality disorder usually involve teaching patients how to alter destructive personality patterns.
+These personality patterns are often extremely difficult to change, but it may depend on how motivated people are to try.

 Their study, which was recently published in the Journal of Personality and Social Psychology, involved two experiments using adults recruited from an introductory psychology class.
 In the first experiment, one hundred and thirty-five participants were told that they were part of a "personality study" that took six weeks to complete.

-Even using comprehensive change plans and weekly booster sessions, the actual amount of personality change that took place was modest at best however.
+Even using comprehensive change plans and weekly booster sessions, however, the actual amount of personality change that took place was modest at best.
 Despite guidance from researchers, sixteen weeks was likely not long enough for comprehensive personality changes to occur.
-Still, as Hudson and Fraley point out, changing patterns of thinking, feeling, and behaving can eventually lead to permanent changes in different personality traits.
+Still, as the researchers point out, changing patterns of thinking, feeling, and behaving can eventually lead to permanent changes in different personality traits.
 One possible reason for this kind of personality change is that people often change their very social identity as well, including how they see themselves.
 In other words, people who see themselves acting more extraverted may come to view themselves as being more extraverted as a result.

 And what do these results suggest?
 Over the course of our lifetime, we often become more agreeable and conscientious due to greater emotional maturity.
-Is this just a natural part of aging or do our personalities change because we work to make ourselves more agreeable and conscientious?
-Recognizing that personality can be changed can lead to more effective treatment for people with personality problems as well as helping to overcome resistance to change.
+Is this just a natural part of aging—or do our personalities change because we work to make ourselves more agreeable and conscientious?
+Recognizing that personality can be changed can lead to more effective treatment for people with personality problems as well as those who are resistant to change.
 All too frequently, patients insist that they are incapable of change when actually they are either unwilling or afraid to try.

-Despite their positive findings, Hudson and Roberts warn that their results are based on self-report and that the length of time involved was likely too brief to ensure permanent personality changes in many people.
+Despite their positive findings, the researchers warn that their results are based on self-report and that the length of time involved was likely too brief to ensure permanent personality changes in many people.
 Still, people appear capable of altering personality traits if they are motivated to do so and take part in psychological interventions that can help with the change process.